LaurenceA/agent/README.md

 * better exceptions, especially when we know the exceptions will be caught and printed.
 * cache system message.

+* Undo:
+  - actually implement the command!
+  - tree-structured undo (but how to explore the tree?)

 * Summaries: if you ask to explore e.g. a long function or script with no heirarchical structure, then standard explore might not print any information.
 * Summaries: be careful not to make a new code summary for e.g. a function, when the full code for the file is already available.
 * Summaries: make sure that writing files interacts correctly with sources.